statsmodels/statsmodels/docs/source/gettingstarted.rst

 We want to know whether literacy rates in the 86 French departments are associated with per capita wagers on the Royal Lottery in the 1820s.
-We need to control for the level of wealth in each department, and we also want to include a series of dummy variables on the right-hand of our regression equation to control for unobserved heterogeneity due to regional effects.
+We need to control for the level of wealth in each department, and we also want to include a series of dummy variables on the right-hand side of our regression equation to control for unobserved heterogeneity due to regional effects.
 The model is estimated using ordinary least squares regression (OLS).